KohaILS/koha-manual-zh-cn/source/acquisitions.rst

 the title and/or vendor name.

 |image863|

+     **Note**

+     -  You can customize the columns of this table in the :ref:`'Table settings'<column-settings-label>` section of the Administration module (table id: histsearcht).

 Clicking the plus sign to the right of the Vendor search box will expand the search and allow you to search for additional fields.